merukun1/Student-Grade-Tracker-OOP/README.md

 # Student-Grade-Tracker-OOP
 Student grade tracker using object-oriented programming (OOP) in Java.
-It includes three classes: Student, Course, and Grade.

-The Student class represents a student, and it has properties such as the student's name, ID, and a list of courses taken.
-It also has behaviors such as the ability to add or remove courses, calculate the overall GPA, and generate a transcript.
+The StudentGradeTracker program is a Java application that allows users to manage a list of students and their grades.
+It includes several features, such as adding new students, searching for students by ID, calculating a student's GPA, generating a transcript for a student, and removing students from the list.

+The program begins by presenting the user with a menu of options, which can be accessed by entering a number between 1 and 5.
+The options are:

+Add Student: allows the user to add a new student to the list by entering the student's ID, name, and major.
+Search Student: allows the user to search for a student by ID and view the student's information.
+Calculate GPA: allows the user to calculate a student's GPA by entering the student's ID and the number of courses to be included in the calculation.
+The user must also enter the name of the course, the credit hours, the score, and the weight for each course.
+Generate Transcript: allows the user to generate a transcript for a student by entering the student's ID.
+The transcript includes the student's name, ID, major, and a list of courses taken, with grades and credit hours for each course.
+Remove Student: allows the user to remove a student from the list by entering the student's ID.
-The Course class represents a course, and it has properties such as the course's name and credit hours, and a list of grades.
-It also has behaviors such as the ability to add or remove grades, calculate the overall grade for the course, and get the letter grade for the course.
+The program uses several classes to store and manipulate data, including Student, Course, and Grade.
+The Student class includes information about the student, such as their ID, name, and major.
+The Course class includes information about a course taken by the student, such as the name of the course, the credit hours, and a list of grades.
+The Grade class includes information about a grade received by the student in a particular course, such as the score and the weight of the grade.

-The Grade class represents a grade, and it has properties such as the score and weight of the grade.
-It does not have any behaviors.

-The main class, Main, is used to test the student grade tracker.
-It uses a Scanner to input the student's name and ID, creates a Student object, adds courses and grades for the student using the addCourse() and addGrade() methods, and then prints the student's overall GPA and transcript using the calculateGPA() and generateTranscript() methods.
+The program uses a Scanner object to read input from the user and an ArrayList to store the list of students.
+It also includes several methods to perform the various tasks, such as addStudent, searchStudent, calculateGPA, generateTranscript, and removeStudent.